If you are running our Accountability service on a Windows machine:

 Covenant Eyes for Apple’s iPhone®, iPad®, and iPod® touch is unique in that we offer an Internet browser that is designed to replace Safari.
 This app is free to subscribers to Covenant Eyes Internet Accountability and Filtering and allows us to monitor and filter all Internet activity that is done through the Covenant Eyes browser.
 Although using the Covenant Eyes browser offers the best protection while on an iOS device, we also monitor and report any highly mature top level domains accessed through all apps, including Safari, Facebook, Twitter, and others.
 We still strongly suggest using the Covenant Eyes browser instead of Safari while browsing on an iOS device.
 Read our user guide to learn how to lock down your iPhone, iPod touch, and iPad.

-If you are using our Accountability and Filtering service for Android™ phones and tablets (including the Accountability-only app on supported Kindle devices), simply make sure you are signed into the app and using supported apps.
-Any other apps accessed will also appear on the Accountability Report.
+If you are using our Accountability service for Android™ phones and tablets (including supported Kindle devices), simply make sure you are signed into the app.
 Read our user guide to learn how to set up your Android for accountability.

-If you are running our Filtering service for Windows, iPhone®, iPod touch®, iPad®, Android™ phones and tablets or Mac, read “How can I tell if the Covenant Eyes filter is working?”
+If you are running our Filtering service for Windows, Mac, or iPhone, iPod touch, and iPad, read “How can I tell if the Covenant Eyes Filter is working?”

 If you still aren’t sure whether Covenant Eyes is working properly, call us at +1.989.720.8000 for free customer support.